njleonzhang/docsify-demo-box-react/docs/README.md

 Click the button `Try in Jsfiddle`, `jsfiddle.net` will be open with the code of this sample.

 > notice: You must write the component as a class and export it as default, like `export default class Application extends React.Component`, because this plugin use the key word `export default class` to parse the code.

+> `desc` tag can be used to add description for the sample. `Markdown` syntax is supported

 ## Advanced options, AKA comments